 More significantly, the Fallbrook heritage site will be preserved as a symbol of the courage, the determination and the struggles of the pioneer families (old and new) who opened this harsh land to human endeavour: a tribute to the pioneers of ballinafad.
 We wish to reunite with you (elders, descendants and friends of Fallbrook) and listen to your stories.
 Your history will be heard, recorded and taught to future generations.

 Our invitation extends to all persons interested in interrupting a potentially significant injustice.
-At this moment, Credit Valley Conservation (CVC) persists in its commitment to destroy the heritage home.
-The “conservation” people have already eradicated the spectacular Vaughan house on the property, as well as the original pine barn (seen central-rear in the photo above).
+At this moment, Credit Valley Conservation (CVC) persists in its commitment to persist in its commitment to demolish.
+In spite of their mandate for conservation they have already eradicated the spectacular Vaughan house on the property, as well as the original pine barn (seen central-rear in the photo above).
 It is time for the nonsense to end.
 We need your help to stop Credit Valley Conservation from destroying what is left of Fallbrook and the proud history and heritage it represents!

 Please join us at this special community meeting.
 An update on the status of the work to save the house will be presented, an outline of the next steps will be provided, and an open forum discussion will follow.
 This will be an excellent opportunity to meet with other friends to share your stories, memories and ideas.
 Refreshments will be served.